Northumberland NE66 2NZ

 OverallRead overall summary

-We contacted Northumberland local authority safeguarding and contracts and commissioning teams prior to our inspection.
-We also contacted Healthwatch.
+We contacted Northumberland commissioning and safeguarding teams.
+We also contacted Northumberland Healthwatch.
 Healthwatch is an independent consumer champion that gathers and represents the views of the public about health and social care services in England.
-We used their feedback to inform the planning of this inspection.

 To view the latest inspection report compiled by the CQC please click here »